rishankjhavar/tweet-generator/README.md

 My organization's social media manager has this 'content calendar' thing - where sometimes the company's SM accounts drop tweets/posts based on particular days (mostly birthdays of celebrities and historical figures).

-It definitely takes a little time - so I wrote a simple app using node.js and Express that generates a social media post on the birthday of a celeb, with a link (article or otherwise) based on the person's profession and your industry (default: blockchain).
+It definitely takes a little time each day - so I quickly wrote a simple app using node.js and Express that generates a social media post on the birthday of a celeb, with a link (article or otherwise) based on the person's profession and your industry (default: blockchain).

 ## Working